Debra Blake papers

 Scope and Contents

-The Publications series gives an overview of Blake's career starting at the University of Northern Iowa.
-The series comprises examples of her work as an editor and journalist at university newspapers as well as professional radio stations and magazines.
-There are some examples of her work as assistant publications administrator at the UNI.
-Blake's résumés are also contained in this series.
+The Journalism and communications career series (1975-1988) provides an overview of Blake's journalism career, starting at the University of Northern Iowa (UNI).
+The series comprises examples of her work as an editor and journalist at university newspapers, as well as commercial radio stations and magazines.
+Materials include examples of her work as Assistant Publications Administrator at UNI, her résumés, and her professional achievement awards.

-The Voluntary activities series consists of material pertaining to the Sturgis Falls Celebration of 1987 and the Leadership for Tomorrow conference held in 1987, both in Ceder Falls.
+The Volunteer work series (1987) consists of materials pertaining to two events Blake helped organize, the Sturgis Falls Celebration and the Leadership for Tomorrow Conference.
+Both took place in Cedar Falls in 1987.

 Dates